spexod/iSLAT/README.md

 saved in the folder ATOMLINES
 - **Find single lines**: identifies and marks isolated lines using the parameter "Line separ." as their spectral separation
-- **Add molecule**: loads a molecule into the list of available molecules at the top left of the GUI; the new molecule must already be downloaded from HITRAN and stored in a .par file in the folder "HITRANdata"
-- **Clear molecules**: removes any additional molecules and leaves the default ones only
 - **Molecule drop-down menu**: select which molecule is considered for the zoomed-in plot and the rotation diagram, and for the "Find single lines" function